OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Jailbreaking an iOS Device

 Ideally you should have a jailbroken iPhone or iPad available for running tests.
 That way, you get root access to the device and can install a variety of useful tools, making the security testing process more straightforward.
-If you don't have access to a jailbroken device, you can apply one of the many workarounds described later in this chapter, but be prepared for a less-than-smooth experience.
+If you don't have access to a jailbroken device, you can apply the workarounds described later in this chapter, but be prepared for a less-than-smooth experience.

 ##### Jailbreaking Overview